 You have to make sure that these documents are readily available upon arrival request of the Immigration officer.
 Based on my personal experience, it is advisable to approach the immigration desk together as a group for an easy assessment.

-It is important that the foreign spouse will be travelling with the Balikbayan to avail the Balikbayan visa.
+It is important that the foreign spouse will be travelling with the Balikbayan to avail of the Balikbayan visa.
 Otherwise, the standard visa rules will apply.

 What are the Balikbayan visa Benefits?